jftMarkAndrew/jftMarkAndrew/README.md

 * Native Russian & English speaker, currently learning Hebrew and __looking for a job__ ⚡

 __Also:__
+* I'm a Motion Designer with over 8 years of experience (working with Adobe Kit, Blender, Figma etc)
 * I love maps (__OpenLayers__), graphs & charts (__Chart.js__), working with __OpenAI API__
-* I'm a Motion Designer with over 8 years of experience (Adobe Kit, Figma etc)
 * I also love lighthouses for some _hopefully non-Lovecraftian_ reasons 👽

 __Feel free to contact me on <a href="https://www.linkedin.com/in/mark-andrew-jft/">LinkedIn</a> or <a href="https://www.behance.net/mark-andrew-jft">Behance</a>!__